-As shown in Figure 4-55 the user now was an option for removing intermediate output files.
+As shown in Figure 4-55 the user has the option of removing intermediate output files.
 By activating this option, a simulation executing will remove from the simulations directory any output files not generated by the last module of a simulation execution and that correspond to intermediate data of a step in the module chain.